-The length of time that a normal human pregnancy lasts (the full term of a pregnancy) is about 40 weeks, or just more than 9 months, from the start of the last menstrual (pronounced MEN-stroo-uhl) period to childbirth.
-Labor that begins before 37 weeks is called preterm labor (or early labor).
-An infant born before 37 weeks is considered a preterm birth.
+In general, a normal human pregnancy lasts about 40 weeks, or just more than 9 months, from the start of the last menstrual period to childbirth.
+Labor that begins before 37 weeks is called preterm labor (or premature labor).
+A birth that occurs before 37 weeks is considered a preterm birth.

-The NICHD is working hand in hand with other agencies and organizations to learn more about the causes of preterm labor and birth, reduce the number of preterm births, improve methods of predicting which women are at risk, and identify prevention methods.
-NICHD also is studying ways to improve care for infants born too early in order to reduce death and disability associated with preterm birth.
+The NICHD also is studying ways to improve care for infants born too early in order to reduce death and disability associated with preterm birth.

 For more information about this topic, select the Condition Information, Research Information, Clinical Trials, or Resources and Publications